MicrosoftDocs/dynamics365smb-docs/business-central/across-log-changes.md

 ## Analyzing Change Log data

-You can use the **Data Analysis** feature to analyze Change Log data data directly from the XXX list page.
+You can use the **Data Analysis** feature to analyze Change Log data data directly from the [Change Log Entries](https://businesscentral.dynamics.com/?page=595) page.
 You don't have to run a report or switch to another application, such as Excel.
 The feature provides an interactive and versatile way to calculate, summarize, and examine data.
 Instead of running reports using options and filters, you can add multiple tabs that represent different tasks or views on the data.
-Some examples are "XXX" or "XXX," or any other view you can imagine.
+Some examples are "Who changed What data When" or "Data Changes by table/field," or any other view you can imagine.
 To learn more about how to use the **Data Analysis** feature, go to [Analyze list and query data with analysis mode](analysis-mode.md).

 ### Change Log ad-hoc analysis scenarios